 Pumpkin seeds: real evidence

 Effectiveness: 4 stars out of 5.
-Scientific evidence: solid, with multiple positive studies published in medical journals.
+Scientific evidence: solid, with multiple positive studies published in peer-reviewed medical journals.

 Cypress essential oil: modest results

 Effectiveness: 3 stars out of 5.
-Scientific evidence: moderate, some small positive studies but no large-scale trials.
+Scientific evidence: moderate — some small positive studies, but no large-scale trials.

 Uva ursi (bearberry): for infection prevention